Use another library to play sounds

 Please post alternatives as feature comments below.
 If you feel like doing it, try to work on the library implementation in a separate branch (one branch per library), though discussing the library in advance is probably better.

-#1 Updated by Vincent Le Goff 8 months ago
+#1 Updated by Vincent Le Goff about 1 year ago

 So far, one library seems to stand out: Pybass.
 It seems to answer to requirements.
 Unfortunately, it would require further investigating, the library itself being somewhat sparsely documented (as far as I could see) and the sound mechanism being mostly low-level Py/C functions.
 We'll have to come up with a wrapper, something very simple that probably allows to only play audio from the file system.
 Recording is not needed and handling most sound effects doesn't seem necessary for the time being.